 There are real risks to classifying true employees as independent contractors.
 For example, a company may be find itself facing claims of unpaid overtime; wage statement, missed meal and rest break, payroll tax, and other penalties; and costly litigation and attorneys fees.

 Employers would do well to evaluate any workers currently being paid on a Form-1099 basis and/or as an independent contractor.
 Do they pass each test?
 If not, consider shifting their duties to an existing employee, or protect your company by converting them to a proper employee.

 These are pretty high standards, but they are clear.
 The Dynamex decision will make it easier for employers to prove they are classifying a worker properly if they are following the law.
 But employers trying to game the system by hiring “independent contractors” instead of employees are vulnerable in light of this new decision.

 Laws pertaining to these issues can be complex and confusing.
 Employers should seek counsel regarding their obligations under the law.
-Contact Freeland Law APC for a free 30-minute consultation with Michael Freeland, experienced employment lawyer serving San Diego, La Mesa and El Cajon, California.
+Contact Freeland Law APC for a consultation with Michael Freeland, experienced employment lawyer serving San Diego, La Mesa and El Cajon, California.
 Michael Freeland has been practicing law for more than 27 years and specializes in employment law matters.